visageo/IntenetPackageSale/README.md

 # IntenetPackageSale
-School FXML Assignment
+FXML Assignment

-This is school project for an FXML GUI app that simulates internet package sales/contract software
+This was a school project for an FXML GUI app that simulates internet package sales/contract software